-5.5 Adding or replacing a control and switching unit
+5.5 Adding or replacing a basic control unit

-Adding or replacing a control and switching unit must be performed by a trained technician or maintenance personnel.
+Adding or replacing a basic control unit must be performed by a trained technician or maintenance personnel.

 If another person performs the above and mishandles the management and switching unit, injury or damage could result.